dotnet/docs/docs/standard/native-interop/type-marshalling.md

 #### Customizing Boolean Marshalling

 Native code has many different boolean representations; on Windows alone there are three ways to represent boolean values.
 The runtime doesn't know the native definition of your structure, so the best it can do is make a guess on how to marshal your boolean values.
-So, .NET enables you to pick how to marshal your boolean field.
+The .NET runtime provides a way to indicate how to marshal your boolean field.
 See the examples below for how to marshal your .NET `bool` to different native boolean types:

 Boolean values default to marshalling as a native 4-byte Win32 [`BOOL`](https://docs.microsoft.com/windows/desktop/winprog/windows-data-types#BOOL) value, shown below: